acend/kubernetes-basics-training/content/en/docs/09/05/_index.md

 {{% param cliToolName %}} describe quota --namespace <namespace>
 ```

-The command above could (must not) output this (name and Namespace will vary):
+The command above will produce an output similar to the following (name and namespace may vary)

 ```
 Name:            lab-quota